Wander-lan/Social_network/README.md

-# A social network app with an API
+# A social network app with it's own API
 This is a generic social network application with it's own API and a local database.

 # API Routes: